knz/reg/reg.rst

 usage event is generated when the process responds on its standard output.

-With both functions, the first input to the command is the origin of the ticks and steps functions.
+With both ``cmd`` and ``proc``, the first input to the command is the origin of the ticks and steps functions.

+With function ``const``, each tick event is mapped to a constant resource usage.
+The function argument determines the amount in stuff units, and defaults to 0 (no resource usage).
+This feature was originally implemented for debugging ``reg``.

 INPUT LANGUAGE
 ==============